 The Events tool in Edelweiss360 allows you to add your upcoming events in an attractive format to be shared with your most relevant and likely customers.
-To begin, click the + in the Upcoming Events section:
+To begin, click the Add Event button in the Upcoming Events section:

 Note that the Event Link Key will link this event to your website, so that your customers can hop right to your site for more information, to purchase tickets, etc. You’ll need to be sure that you have your website’s Events Page URL added in your settings.